viam-modules/viam-mlmodelservice-triton/README.md

 You can download an ML model from Viam's registry.
 Head to https://app.viam.com/registry?type=ML+Model to see the available models.
-Once you've added this MLModel service to your robot's config, you can select the model you want to use from its section in the builder tab.
+Once you've added this Triton MLModel service to your robot's config, you can select the model you want to use from its section in the builder tab.
+To clarify: you don't add the model with the `+` symbol in the top-left of the builder page; you add it with the `select model` button in the RC card for the Triton service.
 Your `model_path` should end up looking something like this:
 ```
 "model_path": "${packages.ml_model.TF2-EfficientDetD0-COCO}",
 ```